HariPadBharti/Algorithms/README.md

-# Algorithm-Implementation-Practise-
+### Algorithm-Implementation-Practise

+<i>Mini Projects
-Mini Projects - Small Code Implementations
+<br>Small Code Implementations </i>

-Date Started: Feb 10th 2017
+`Date Started: Feb 10th 2017`

-In this repository, several algorithm implementations are included from online code challange problemsets.
-Coding websites involve LeetCode, HackerRank, and Hacker Earth.
-Some of them are also randomly chosen questions on other online forums.
+<p>In this repository, several algorithm implementations are included from online code challange problemsets.
+Coding websites involve LeetCode, HackerRank, and HackerEarth.
+Some of them are also randomly chosen questions on other online forums like Codility and Udemy <p>